nlmixr2/nonmem2rx/README.md

         (in the linked example, there was no covariance step because rounding errors)

-  - This model could be a starting point for other types of models

-      - Use model piping within `nlmixr2` to modify/fix parts of the model (and subsequent estimation in `nlmixr2` or even `NONMEM` with `babelmixr2`)

 ## Simple example

 Once `nonmem2rx` has been loaded, you simply type the location of the